kubermatic/docs/content/kubermatic/master/requirements/cluster_requirements/_index.en.md

 * 2 CPUs or more

 ### User Cluster
+The User Cluster is a Kubernetes cluster created and managed by KKP.
+The exact requirements may depend on the type of workloads that will be running in the user cluster.

+**Minimal Requirements:**
 * One or more machines running one of:
   * Ubuntu 16.04+
   * Debian 9